szymon2024/gps-labs/gps_lab06/README.md

 Output
 ------
-  -  GPS observation records with attached ephemerides to observations
+  -  GPS observation records with maybe attached ephemerides to observations

 Print of run
 ------------